A look at the main candidates in Pakistan national elections

 In Wednesday’s elections, the hard-line parties are once again trying to gain seats in parliament and the provincial assemblies, focusing their ambitions mainly in the country’s northwestern region bordering Afghanistan, where they hope conservative Pashtuns will support their candidates and their anti-U.S. agenda.

 In the past, the MMA had made political gains by opposing U.S. involvement in Afghanistan.
-It remained dormant during the past 10 years until leaders of right-wing religious parties decided to revive it and allow it to participate in Wednesday’s elections.
+It was dormant for 10 years until leaders of right-wing religious parties decided to revive it and allow it to participate in Wednesday’s elections.
 The MMA has 191 candidates running for seats in the National Assembly and 404 candidates running for seats in the four provincial legislatures.
 Reasonable success in the vote may prompt other parties to seek its support in forming a coalition government.

 MOHAMMED AHMED LUDHIANVI, AHLE SUNNAT WAL JAMMAT PARTY